npmcdn-to-unpkg-bot/txt/pages/2016/06/declarative-design-tools/index.md

 Using our experience and intuition, we come up with lots of options in our head, and then rationalize them in our design tool du jour.
 We come up with hypotheses of things that might look good, then run experiments to see what actually works.

-Our laboratories are software and rather than faffing with hydrocarbons and making explosions, our experiments revolve around copying, pasting, duplicating artboards, changing a detail, trying to remember what we were doing, getting bored or distracted; repeating all through the project.
+Our laboratories are software and rather than faffing with hydrocarbons and making explosions, our experiments revolve around copying, pasting, duplicating artboards, changing a detail, trying to remember what we were doing, getting bored or distracted.

 We can't skip this stage; we _need_ to see our hypotheses on a screen or printed. **No designer, no matter how talented or experienced, can design entirely in their head.**

 J. C. R. Licklider’s [Man-Computer Symbiosis](http://groups.csail.mit.edu/medg/people/psz/Licklider.html) describes our current workflows with remarkable prescience:

-> About 85 per cent of my "thinking" time was spent getting into a position to think, to make a decision, to learn something I needed to know.
-Much more time went into finding or obtaining information than into digesting it. **Hours went into the plotting of graphs**, and other hours into instructing an assistant how to plot. **When the graphs were finished, the relations were obvious at once, but the plotting had to be done in order to make them so.** At one point, it was necessary to compare six experimental determinations of a function relating speech-intelligibility to speech-to-noise ratio.
-No two experimenters had used the same definition or measure of speech-to-noise ratio.
+> About 85% of my "thinking" time was spent getting into a position to think, to make a decision, to learn something I needed to know.
+Much more time went into finding or obtaining information than into digesting it. **Hours went into the plotting of graphs**, and other hours into instructing an assistant how to plot. **When the graphs were finished, the relations were obvious at once, but the plotting had to be done in order to make them so.** At one point, it was necessary to compare six functions relating speech-intelligibility to speech-to-noise ratio.
 Several hours of calculating were required to get the data into comparable form. **When they were in comparable form, it took only a few seconds to determine what I needed to know.**

 Lick was writing in 1960 (fifty-six years ago), in the early years of digital computing.
 The first experiments into GUIs wouldn't happen at Xerox PARC for over a decade; the release of the Apple ][ (and with it the widespread adoption of personal computers by everyday knowledge workers) was 17 years away.